rhpds/lb2768-building-security-focused-ai-applications-using-managed-identities-on-aro/README.md

 - Azure Red Hat OpenShift (ARO): The foundation for hosting both frontend and backend services.
 - OpenShift AI: Providing the AI capabilities on top of ARO.
+- SLM Deployment on ARO to compare results with GPT4o
 - Azure OpenAI GPT-4o: Powering the natural language interface for efficient interaction.
 - Azure AI Search: Serving as a highly capable vector database, with added features beyond just vector storage
 - Azure Managed PostgreSQL: Supporting our backend database needs, specifically for handling claims.